-As I grew up in Brooklyn, I played games at Gil Hodges Little League Field on Shell Road.
-I used to hang out as a teenager and "actually bowl" (just because it was close to the house I suppose) in Gil Hodges Lanes when it was still located on Ralph Avenue.
-Upon entering the Bowling Alley immediately on the left was a display case with some memorabilia including one of Gil's GOLD GLOVE Award trophy.
-Gil Hodges Lanes is now in a different part of the neighborhood over on Mill Lane.
-I plan on checking to see if they brought the display over with it.
-When I speak of Ralph Ave I'm speaking 25+ years ago.
+Growing up in Brooklyn, I played games at Gil Hodges Little League Field on Shell Road.
+I used to hang out as a teenager and actually bowled (just because it was close to the house I suppose) in Gil Hodges Lanes, when it was still located on Ralph Avenue.
+Upon entering the Bowling Alley and immediately on the left was a display case with some memorabilia including one of Gil's GOLD GLOVE awards.
+Gil Hodges Lanes is in a different part of the neighborhood now, over on Mill Lane.
+I plan on checking to see if they brought the display case over to the new place.
+When I speak the old lanes of Ralph Ave, I'm speaking 25+ years ago.
 So I'm going to look into that.

 I used to and still go to Jacob Riis Park/beach in the Rockaways.
 It's just on the other side of the Gil Hodges Memorial Bridge.
-That bridge connects Brooklyn with the Rockaways.
+That bridge connects Brooklyn with the Rockaways/Queens.

-Gil Hodges remains, Still, a real part of our lives in Brooklyn.
+Gil Hodges still remains a real part of our lives in Brooklyn.
 OldBrooklynFan ~ Don't you agree?

 A drive down Bedford Avenue towards SheepsHead Bay to get some clams or fried Calamari? - Are you kiddin me?
 Fugheddaboudit!
-Every Time I drive on Bedford Avenue my mind wanders to another time and place.
+Every time I drive on Bedford Avenue my mind wanders to another time and place; back to Bedford and Sullivan.
 The grip is strong on this Grasshopper.
-Bedford Avenue is Gil Hodges Way.

-Joan Hodges, his beloved wife, still manages to attend a Brooklyn Cyclones (NYM-A class) in Coney Island every once in a while.
-Gil Hodges' number 14 is proudly retired and displayed over the lux boxes at MCU Park along with some other of the Bums.
+Joan Hodges, his beloved wife, still manages to attend a Brooklyn Cyclones (NYM-class A) in Coney Island every once in a while.
+Gil Hodges' number 14 is also proudly retired and displayed over the lux boxes at MCU Park along with a few other fellow Bums.

-As a 5 year old and a 6,7,8 and 9 year old I couldn't have been any closer to him or he to me, literally.
+As a 5 year old and a 6,7,8 and 9 year old I couldn't have been any closer to him, or him to me, literally.
 He remained a part of my life as I previously explained.
-And every drive down Bedford Ave.
-I feel is an opportunity for me to express my unyielding and never ending respect for the person they called, _
+And I feel every drive down Bedford Ave is an opportunity for me to express my unyielding and never ending respect for the person they called,

 The Quiet Man.